-A FL4K build themed around corrosive damage with an emphasis on corrosive-only gear.
+A FL4K build themed around corrosive damage with an emphasis on corrosion-only gear.
 Obviously not an optimized build (because it's only corrosive, duh) but it can easily handle most content at M10/11 (yes, even enemies without armor) with proper FL4K strats.

 Note: All gear and anointments should be corrosive (if possible) both for the sake of the theme and for maximum Flesh Melter synergy.